 Orlando, FL (June 29, 2017) – Ripley’s Believe It or Not! has purchased an original Star Wars lightsaber used by Luke Skywalker himself, Mark Hamill, in Star Wars: A New Hope and Star Wars: The Empire Strikes Back.

 Believe it or not, this lightsaber was constructed from an existing Graflex flashgun camera from the 1930s.
-It comes from the archives of Gary Kurtz, a producer on both Star Wars: A New Hope and Star Wars: Return of the Jedi.
+It comes from the archives of Gary Kurtz, a producer on both Star Wars: A New Hope and Star Wars: The Empire Strikes Back.

-The lightsaber will make a great addition to their Star Wars collection, which includes hair from a Chewbacca suit, Michelangelo’s “Pieta” reinterpreted with Chewbacca cradling Han Solo made from duct tape, and portraits of Star Wars characters made from staples.
+Ripley’s has not yet announced where the lightsaber will be displayed, but the prop will make a great addition to their Star Wars collection, which includes hair from a Chewbacca suit, Michelangelo’s “Pieta” reinterpreted with Chewbacca cradling Han Solo made from duct tape, and portraits of Star Wars characters made from staples.

 Another auction piece sci-fi lovers will covet is a bridge engineering console used in Star Trek: First Contact, Star Trek IX: Insurrection, and Star Trek X: Nemesis.
 The console was typically manned by “Lt.
 Cmdr.
 Geordi La Forge” (LeVar Burton) and “Lt.
 Cmdr.
 Worf” (Michael Dorn).
 Very few consoles from the U.S.S.
 Enterprise Bridge come to auction.